tus/tus-resumable-upload-protocol/protocol.md

 #### Tus-Max-Size

 The `Tus-Max-Size` header MUST be a non-negative integer indicating the maximum allowed size of an entire upload in bytes.
-The Server MUST be ommit this header if it is unable to calculate or if there is no known hard-limit.
+The Server MUST be omit this header if it is unable to calculate or if there is no known hard-limit.

 #### Tus-Version